Grosse Pointe Blank: Critical response

 Grosse Pointe Blank received positive reviews from critics.
-Review aggregation website Rotten Tomatoes gave the film a rating of 82%, based on 73 reviews, with an average rating of 7.10/10.
+Review aggregation website Rotten Tomatoes gave the film a rating of 82%, based on 73 reviews.
 The website's critical consensus reads: "A high-concept high school reunion movie with an adroitly cast John Cusack and armed with a script of incisive wit."
 Metacritic gave the film a score of 76 out of 100, based on reviews from 27 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Peter Travers of Rolling Stone magazine wrote a positive review.
 Travers praised the writing as "smart, not smartass", praised director George Armitage for smashing action scenes that reveal character, praised Aykroyd and the talented cast in smaller supporting roles, and ultimately said the film "flies on Cusack’s seductive malevolence," and called him a marvel.

 Roger Ebert gave the film 2.5 stars out of 4.
 He praised the chemistry between the lead actors and enjoyed the dialogue, but considered it a "near-miss", wishing for a wittier, more articulate ending rather than an action sequence.

+In 2026 The Guardian rated it as Cusack's third best film behind Being John Malkovich.

 Soundtrack

 The score for Grosse Pointe Blank was composed by Joe Strummer, formerly of the Clash, and the soundtrack includes two songs by the Clash: "Rudie Can't Fail" and their cover version of Willi Williams' "Armagideon Time".

-In addition to the Clash, the tracks featured in the film are largely a mix of popular and alternative 1980s punk rock, ska, and new wave from such bands as Violent Femmes, Echo & the Bunnymen, the Specials, the Jam, Siouxsie and the Banshees and A-ha.
-While most songs played throughout the film (especially at the reunion) had been recorded by the time of the students' graduation in 1986, several songs were recorded later.
-Joe Strummer's scoring captured music that aired before their graduation in 1986 as well as newer songs that were thematically in line with the '80s music, but which were released in time for the 10-year reunion in 1996.
+In addition to the Clash, the tracks featured in the film are largely a mix of popular and alternative 1980s punk rock, ska, and new wave from such bands as Violent Femmes, Echo & the Bunnymen, the Specials, the Jam, Siouxsie and the Banshees, and A-ha.
+While most songs played throughout the film (especially at the reunion) had been recorded by the time of Martin Blank's high school graduation in 1986, several songs were recorded later.
+Joe Strummer's scoring captured music released before Martin's graduation as well as newer songs that were thematically in line with the '80s music, but which were released in time for the 10-year reunion in 1996.
 The post-graduation/pre-reunion songs include: